cloudwatt/applications/bundle-trusty-dokuwiki/README_EN.md

 **Draft - Image not yet available...**

-**Dokuwiki** is a completely Open Source and highly versatile wiki software that functions entirely without a database.
-Easy to edit and boasting a strong library of plugins, the uses of Dokuwiki can extend much further than those of a traditional wiki.
+Dokuwiki is a completely open source and [highly versatile](https://www.dokuwiki.org/features) wiki software that functions entirely without a database.
+Easy to edit and boasting a strong library of [plugins](https://www.dokuwiki.org/plugins) and [themes](https://www.dokuwiki.org/template), the uses of Dokuwiki can extend much further than those of a traditional wiki.
+Want a preview?
+Dokuwiki's [entire website](https://www.dokuwiki.org) is actually a Dokuwiki.

 ## Preparation